 The parties will have an equal opportunity to present witnesses, including expert witnesses, and to submit evidence.
+The investigators have discretion to determine which witnesses are appropriate based on the relevant information the witnesses are purported to possess.
 The investigators will also gather any available physical evidence, including documents, communications between the parties, and other electronic records as appropriate and available.
 The parties may submit questions to be asked of parties and witnesses.
 Investigators will review submitted questions and, in their discretion, may choose which questions are necessary and appropriate to the investigation and conduct any follow-up, as they deem relevant.
 All parties and witnesses are expected to provide truthful information.
 Knowingly providing false or misleading information is a violation of College policy and can subject a student or employee to disciplinary action.
 Making a good faith report to the College that is not later substantiated does not constitute false or misleading information.

-The Civil Rights and Title IX Coordinator may combine multiple complaints that arise out of the same set of facts or circumstances into one investigation.
+The Civil Rights & Title IX Coordinator may combine multiple complaints that arise out of the same set of facts or circumstances into one investigation.
 Where multiple complainants or respondents are involved in the same investigation, the parties will only be provided with the appropriate portion(s) of the investigative documents that relate to the complaint(s) in which they are a party.